plforacle/heatwave-aws/create-dbs/create-dbs.md

 You can access MySQL HeatWave on AWS using the MySQL HeatWave Console (a browser-based interface).

 If you have not yet registered for MySQL HeatWave on AWS, you must do that first.
-See Section 2.2, “Signing Up”. ???

-After you sign up and create a DB System, you can access MySQL HeatWave on AWS from a MySQL client or application.
-A MySQL user account is required.
+After registering, create a DB System with an admin MySQL user account.

-In this lab, you will create and configure a new DB System.
 A HeatWave Cluster is created by default when creating a DB System.
+Using the newly created MySQL user account, you can access MySQL HeatWave on AWS from a MySQL client or application.

 _Estimated Time:_ 10 minutes